Reviewing Richtech Robotics (RR) and Its Competitors

 Insider and Institutional Ownership

-0.0% of Richtech Robotics shares are owned by institutional investors.
-Comparatively, 45.1% of shares of all “General industrial machinery,” companies are owned by institutional investors.
-41.3% of Richtech Robotics shares are owned by company insiders.
-Comparatively, 13.1% of shares of all “General industrial machinery,” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+0.0% of Richtech Robotics shares are held by institutional investors.
+Comparatively, 45.1% of shares of all “General industrial machinery,” companies are held by institutional investors.
+41.3% of Richtech Robotics shares are held by insiders.
+Comparatively, 13.1% of shares of all “General industrial machinery,” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Summary

-Richtech Robotics competitors beat Richtech Robotics on 8 of the 13 factors compared.
+Richtech Robotics rivals beat Richtech Robotics on 8 of the 13 factors compared.

 Richtech Robotics Inc. develops, manufactures, deploys, and sells robotic solutions for automation in the service industry.
 The company offers indoor transport and delivery, sanitation, and food and beverage automation solutions, such as ADAM and ARM worker robots; delivery robots, including Matradee, Matradee X, Matradee L, Richie, and Robbie; and cleaning robots comprising DUST-E SX, and DUST-E MX, as well as accessories, such as bus tubs, cup holders, magnetic tray cases, smartwatches, table location systems, and tray covers.
 It primarily serves restaurants, hotels, casinos, senior living centers, factories, and retail centers, as well as hospitals, and movie theaters.
 The company was formerly known as Richtech Creative Displays LLC and changed its name to Richtech Robotics Inc. on June 22, 2022.
 Richtech Robotics Inc. was incorporated in 2016 and is headquartered in Las Vegas, Nevada.